Getting to Vis Croatia

 We didn’t have much of a plan for our visit, other than exploring the island and cooling off in the crystal clear waters of the Adriatic.
 When you look up things to do in Vis, the majority of top contenders are various beaches around the island, with an occasional historic building thrown in for good measure.

 What we love about Vis Island is that there are no high rise resorts, just smaller hotels and locally run bed and breakfasts.
 We rented an apartment for a few days through AirBnB.
 The location was perfect, just up an alleyway leading away from the harbor.
-(Never stayed in an AirBnB before?
-Use this link to save $ on your first stay!)

 The views from our room were nothing short of spectacular, especially in the evening.
 We overlooked the harbor as the sun set from behind and watched as the moon peaked up over the horizon.

 While there are many incredible Vis beaches, we regrettably didn’t have time to explore them all; there are just too many!
 However, we will introduce you to one of our favorites: Grandovac Beach.
 We took a taxi to get there initially and it’s important to note that not all taxis will go to this location, as it requires a drive on an unpaved, and very bumpy, road.
 The taxi cost about $15, which was a little steep in our opinion, but rented scooters are not permitted on this road and the walk seemed a bit far.

 Once we arrived at the beach, we didn’t much care about the cost to get there.
 With water so blue, very minimal crowds, and a slice of beach we found all to ourselves, we were in heaven!